Marcelosmbrrr/devops/README.md

 The <a href="https://prometheus.io/docs/instrumenting/clientlibs/" target="_blank">client libraries</a> are libraries that help implement data collection in applications.
 This project is using <a href="https://github.com/promphp/prometheus_client_php">PHP client library</a>.

-For services that do not expose metrics natively (such as databases, servers, etc.), exporters are used, ...
+For services that do not expose metrics natively (such as databases, servers, etc.), exporters are used, they are custom collectors.

 ### Grafana - Data Visualization